Introduction of Software Classification

 7. Artificial Intelligence Software

-This software makes the use of non-numerical algorithms that use the data generated in the system to solve complex problems that are not amenable to problem solving procedures and require specific analysis and interpretation of the problem to solve it.
+This software uses non-numerical algorithms that use the data generated in the system to solve complex problems that are not amenable to problem-solving procedures and require specific Analysis and interpretation of the problem to solve it.
 For example, Artificial neural networks, robotics, expert systems, and computer games.
 All this software can run either in real-time mode or offline mode.
-These software programs can be shared free for charged by storage.
+Users can share these software programs free of charge through storage.

 Recommended Articles